 - a statement from the publisher

 Only works that have undergone a rigorous peer review within high quality venues will be eligible.
 The Center for Research Program Development and Enrichment (CRPDE) will confirm approval for the VPR portion (25%) of the funding via email and will copy the Provost’s Office in the notification.
 It is the responsibility of the faculty to request the Provost’s portion (25%) of the funding.
-After receiving VPR approval, the faculty must submit a request via email to Dr. Nancy Mergler (copying Shelly Wahpepah at firstname.lastname@example.org), and should include all of the documents that were provided to our office.
+After receiving VPR approval, the faculty must submit a request via email to Dr. Kyle Harper (copying Shelly Wahpepah at firstname.lastname@example.org), and should include all of the documents that were provided to our office.
 The faculty must also contact his/her dean’s office to determine the process for requesting the college’s portion (25%) of support.
 The Center for Research Program Development and Enrichment (CRPDE) will notify the applicant of the decision within two weeks of submission.
 Since this is a reimbursement program, the department should forward a copy of the departmental statement showing the charge, and CRPDE will credit the department with the VPR portion (25%) of the funding.

 2. Open Access Support

 In light of the fact that most publishers now provide journal articles to authors in digital/PDF format, the VPR Office no longer funds the acquisition of hard copy reprints.
 However, funding is available to support publication costs associated with open access journals and books, provided such support is not available from external grants or department and college resources.